Lifting low-dimensional local systems: Introduction

 \section{Introduction}

 Let $k$ be a field of characteristic $p$ and let $G$ be a profinite group.
-The present paper deals with the deformation theory of continuous representations more precisely with the existence of liftings of such representations to higher torsion, and ultimately with coefficients in the ring of Witt vectors built out of $k$.
-A fundamental case of this study is given by Galois representations.
-Existence of such lifts has been extensively investigated, in the case of absolute Galois groups of local and global fields.
-In \cite{K}, Khare proves the existence of lifts to $\W(k)$, for $2$-dimensional reducible representations, in the case where $G$ is the absolute Galois group of a number field, and where $k$ is a finite field.
-If $G$ is the absolute Galois groups of $\mathbb{Q}$, and under mild assumptions, such lifts also exist by Ramakrishna \cite{R1}, \cite{R2} and Hamblen \cite{H}.
-The existence of $p^2$-torsion lifts also holds for absolute Galois groups of function fields of curves over number fields, by \cite{BK}.
-In a private communication to the second author of this paper, Serre proves that any Galois representation $G \lra \GL_2(\F_p)$ lifts to $G \lra \GL_2(\mathbb{Z}/p^2\mathbb{Z})$, when $G$ is the absolute Galois group of an \textit{arbitrary} field $F$.
+This paper deals with the deformation theory (more accurately, the liftability) of continuous representations ultimately with coefficients in the ring of Witt vectors $\W(k)$.
+A fundamental instance is given by Galois representations. \\Existence of such lifts has been extensively investigated, in the case of absolute Galois groups of local and global fields.
+In \cite{K}, Khare proves the existence of lifts to $\W(k)$, for $2$-dimensional reducible representations, in the case where $G$ is the absolute Galois group of a number field $F$, and when $k$ is a finite field.
+As noticed by Serre, the proof actually works for any field $F$.
+If $G$ is the absolute Galois group of $\mathbb{Q}$, and under mild assumptions, such lifts exist more generally, by the work of Ramakrishna \cite{R}.
+Some time after the present text was released, Khare and Larsen (\cite{KL}) proved that the answer to $Q(G)$ is positive, when $G$ is the absolute Galois group of a non-archimedean local field, or a global field, when $k=\F_p$ for odd $p$, $d\leq 3$ and $r=2$.\\ A class of profinite groups, whose mod $p$ representations are likely to lift mod $p^2$, was first introduced in \cite{DCF} under the name \emph{smooth profinite groups}.
+Due to the recent progress made in the series of papers \cite{DCF1}, \cite{F2} and \cite{DCF3}, it is now clear that one should distinguish between the notions of \emph{smooth profinite groups} and of \emph{cyclotomic pairs}.
+In the present paper, we focus on cyclotomic pairs.
+Loosely speaking, a cyclotomic pair consists of a profinite group, equipped with a so-called cyclotomic module, which will play the role of the cyclotomic character in Galois cohomology- see Definition \ref{deficyclopair} .
+We say that a profinite group is cyclotomic, if it fits into a cyclotomic pair.\\

-In this paper, we study the deformation (or more accurately, the liftability) of continuous representations of \emph{smooth profinite groups}.
-First introduced in \cite{DCF}, smooth profinite groups come equipped with a so-called cyclotomic module (see Definition \ref{defcyclo}), which will play the role of the cyclotomic character in Galois cohomology. \\ We first give important examples of smooth profinite groups, among algebraic fundamental groups, using Kummer and Artin-Schreier theory.\\ More precisely, in Propositions \ref{semilocsmooth}, \ref{charpsmooth}, \ref{curvesmooth} and \ref{vastsmooth}, we show that the following profinite groups are $(1,\infty)$-smooth. \begin{enumerate}[label=\alph*)] \item The fundamental group of a semilocal $\Z[\frac 1 p]$-scheme;
+The main contribution of this paper, is to give important examples of cyclotomic profinite groups among algebraic fundamental groups, using Kummer and Artin-Schreier theory.\\ More precisely, in Propositions \ref{semiloccyclotomic}, \ref{charpcyclotomic}, \ref{curvecyclotomic} and \ref{vastcyclotomic}, we show that the fundamental group $\pi_1(S,\overline s)$, of a given scheme $S$ at a geometric point $\overline s$, is cyclotomic in each of the following cases. \begin{enumerate}[label=\alph*)] \item $S$ is a semilocal $\Z[\frac 1 p]$-scheme;